psychicdev1111/psychicdev1111.github.io/_includes/about/en.md

 >Who am I?

 Shannon does not have a firm answer to this question till this moment.
-Truth be told, there is no answer and this question is unknowable to mankinds.
+Truth be told by saints, there is no answer and this question is unknowable to mankind.
 However, one can directly experience the answer when one is truly ready.

 - Click [here](https://psychicdev.org/2021/08/20/spiritual-awakening-experiences/) to see her initial awakening stories.